mystreamer/lt-2326-assignment1/README.md

 An output should appear reporting precision, recall and F1 for each class, as well as macro- / and weighted average precision/recall/f1 scores for every class in the JSON-format.
 There is also a CSV table stored of the performance in `.inference`

+#### Non-cli Parameters

+Additional parameters, e.g. filepaths to the train/test directory and learning_rate can be configured in the config.json or directly in the `modules/TrainingConfig.py` classes respectively.

 ## Analysis

 ### Performance Report